JamesLauer/iss-weather-pipeline/README.md

 ### IaC

-IaC for the AWS microservices occurred using CloudFormation templates that were built and deployed using AWS's Serverless Application Model (SAM) package.
+IaC for the AWS microservices is implemented using CloudFormation templates that were built and deployed using AWS's Serverless Application Model
+(SAM) package.
 Whilst SAM was designed for serverless applications, it can also be used to deploy any AWS microservice specified in CloudFormation templates.
 Additionally, nested stacks have been used so that instead of one very long template.yaml file, there are many smaller templates, therefore making it more manageable.